feiyuhuahuo/Yolact_minimal/README.md

 - Some parameters need to be taken care of by yourself:
 1) Training batch size, try not to use batch size smaller than 4.
 2) Anchor size, the anchor size should match with the object scale of your dataset.
-3) Total training steps, learning rate decay steps and the warm up step, these should be decided according to the dataset size, overwrite `self.max_iter`, `self.decay_step`, `self.warmup_until` in your configuration.
+3) Total training steps, learning rate decay steps and the warm up step, these should be decided according to the dataset size, overwrite `self.lr_steps`, `self.warmup_until` in your configuration.
-4) If you encounter infinite loss, try a longer warm up step or use a smaller learning rate.